krimpedance/KRActivityIndicatorView/README.md

 ## Customization

-#### KRActivityIndicatorViewStyle

-* `color(color)` - The fill color of activity indicator is set to `color`.
-* `color(head: UIColor, tail: UIColor)` - The fill color of activity indicator is gradated from `head` color to `tail` color.

 #### Current available params on IB:
 * `headColor` - gradient head color.
 * `tailColor` - gradient tail color.
-* `isLarge` - Size of KRActivityIndicatorView.
-Default(off) size is 20x20, Large size is 50x50.
+* `numberOfDots` - number of indicator dots.
+* `duration` - Duration for one rotation.
 * `animating` - Animation of activity indicator when it's shown
 * `hidesWhenStopped` - calls `setHidden` when call `stopAnimating()`

-## Contributing to this project
-I'm seeking bug reports and feature requests.

 ## Release Note
++ 3.0.0 :
+  - Indicator view size changable
+  - Multiple gradiate colors settable

-- 2.2.0 : Compatible with Swift 4.2
++ 2.2.0 :
-- 2.1.2 : Compatible with Swift 4.1
+  - Compatible with Swift 4.2
-- 2.1.1 : Supported from iOS 8.0.
-- 2.1.0 : Available at CocoaPods and Carthage with Xcode9 and Swift4.

 ## License
 KRActivityIndicatorView is available under the MIT license.
 See the LICENSE file for more info.